Arthur Keiser, Ph.D. Chancellor Keiser University

 Arthur Keiser, Ph.D. is Chancellor and CEO of Keiser University.

-As the Chancellor of Keiser University, Dr. Arthur Keiser oversees and manages all operations at 20 Florida campuses, international campuses, the Online Division, and Graduate School.
-Under his four decades of leadership, Keiser University–a private, not-for-profit University–has grown into Florida’s second largest independent university and is regionally accredited at Level VI by the Southern Association of Colleges and Schools Commission on Colleges (SACS).
+As the Chancellor of Keiser University, Arthur Keiser.
+Ph.D., oversees and manages all operations at Keiser’s 21 Florida campuses, three international campuses, two in China and the other in Nicaragua, as well as the graduate and online school.
+Under Dr. Keiser’s four-plus decades of leadership, Keiser University, a private not-for-profit university, has become Florida’s largest independent university and is regionally accredited as Level VI by the Southern Association of Colleges and Schools Commission on Colleges (SACS).

-For Keiser University students and team members, Dr. Keiser sets the example that community service is a responsibility.
-Established partnerships and contributions of volunteer hours and resources are too numerous to mention, but a few that are dear to him and the campus communities include the American Diabetes Association, the Cystic Fibrosis Foundation, March of Dimes Foundation, Legal Aid Services of Broward County, American Heart Association, Susan G. Komen Foundation, Operation Homefront, and the Wounded Warrior Project.
+In addition to a focus on rigorous academics and practical skills training as part of the curriculum, Dr. Keiser sets the example for Keiser University students and team members that community service is a responsibility.
+Established partnerships and contributions of volunteer hours and resources are too numerous to mention, but a few that are dear to him and the campus communities include: the American Diabetes Association, Cystic Fibrosis Foundation, March of Dimes Foundation, First Tee, American Heart Association, Susan G. Komen Foundation and Soldier Rush.

 Mrs. Percy and Mr. Williams believed in me.
 They were more than instructors, they tried to get to know you as a person and tried to understand your goals so they could push you towards them.
 And Mrs. Crawford from student services helped me find a job before I even graduated.
 She was dedicated to my overall success.